DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/faq-trouble-shooting/adjust_box/index.rst

 Adjusting Size
 ------------------------

 This operation would change the size of the region.
 Based on the expected result, you can **left-click** and drag to enlarge or shrink the area.
-By draging on the green knots, you will be able to change the size of this direction.
+By dragging on the green knots, you will be able to change the size of this direction.

 .. image:: Images/moving_size.png
     :align: center

-After draging the box, you can see the original box(white) and the modified box(green).
+After dragging the box, you can see the original box(white) and the modified box(green).

 .. image:: Images/after_size.png
     :align: center